WAM2layers/WAM2layers/docs/installation.md

 which pip
 ```

 If this returns nothing, you don't have Python/pip.
 In that case, we recommend
 installing Python with conda (see below).

 If you do have Python and pip installed, you can install wam2layers with one of the
 following commands, depending on your requirements:

 ```
 pip install wam2layers
-pip install wam2layers[viz]  # includes packages required for visualization pip install wam2layers[complete]  # include all optional packages (for development)
+pip install wam2layers[viz]  # includes packages required for visualization pip install wam2layers[dev]  # include all packages needed for working on the code
 ```

 ### Conda installation